1) Believe That We, Or Our Pastor/Denomination/Spiritual Leader, Cannot Be Fooled

 No Biblical author simply strung together a number of lofty sounding phrases disconnected from one another.
 Since each verse is an integral part of a particular point the author was trying to make, no one should read, much less base their beliefs on, stand alone verses.
 The reader can only be accurately informed by God's Word the way it is written… in its context.
 Understanding what the author meant comes not only from the words he wrote, but also by what the overall message of the chapter is intended to convey.
-But, since this takes a little more time, study and effort, most Christians are content with allowing a verse to be wrested from it's context, and used to convey whatever meaning the speaker/author wishes it to convey which, all too often, is nothing but a corruption of the truth.
-This perversion of Scriptures is done (whether intentionally or unintentionally) in order to persuade men that whatsoever the false teacher says is based on Biblical truth.
+But, since this takes a little more time, study and effort, most Christians are content with allowing a verse to be wrested from it's context, and used to convey whatever meaning the speaker/author wishes it to convey..
+This, all too often is nothing but a corruption of Scriptures done (intentionally or unintentionally) to persuade men that whatsoever the false teacher says is based on Biblical truth.

-People often believe the politically correct, liberal view that we, as Christians, are not to judge anything or any one.
-“Judge Not” is the one Bible verse that most people love to quote and a common cliché among liberals whose theology comes from liberalism instead of Scripture.
-They are not sure where it is found, but they do know that those were Jesus’ words.
-However, few seem to realize that this is not a stand alone statement that He pulled out of thin air, then went off to try his hand at fishing for his lunch on the Sea of Tiberias, saying no more on the matter.
+Sadly this post modern idea has carried over into the church - Those who quote the 'judge not" statement perfectly illustrate the old saying... "a little knowledge is a dangerous thing" Few seem to realize that this is not a stand alone statement that Jesus pulled out of thin air, then went off to try his hand at fishing for his lunch on the Sea of Tiberias, saying no more on the matter.
 In fact it has been terribly wrested from it's context (See Section above).
-Perhaps we should allow the Lord to complete His thought AND His sentence.
-And, if we do, we will find that that Jesus wasn't saying, or even implying, that we should never make judgments about anyone at any time, but was condemning a certain type of judging.
-Contrary to popular beliefs.. the Bible makes some very straight forward statements about judging and one of the gifts of the Holy Spirit is the the ability to judge or determine between two things as to which is right, and which is wrong.
+If we allow the Lord to complete His thought AND His sentence we will find that that Jesus wasn't saying, or even implying, that we should never make judgments about anyone at any time, but was condemning a certain type of judging.
+In fact, discernment or "judging" is one of the gifts of the holy spirit

 The Myth OF Faith Alone